 If you notice any of these issues, call a roofing expert right away.
-Don’t attempt to inspect the roof yourself, as a sagging or damaged roof is unsafe to walk on.
+Don’t attempt to inspect the roof yourself as a sagging or damaged roof is unsafe to walk on.

-John Bodrozic, co-founder of the digital home management software and app, HomeZada, says heavy rain can actually be a useful way to spot check your roof for leaks.
+John Bodrozic, the co-founder of the digital home management software and app, HomeZada, says heavy rain can actually be a useful way to spot-check your roof for leaks.
 “If you live in an area with lots of summer thunderstorms, it is a good idea to get into your attic during a heavy rainstorm to detect any roof leaks.
 These can go unnoticed for a long time, and cause mold and insulation problems if not fixed early.”

 Bodrozic also suggests using the warm weather as an excuse to trim trees and shrubs that could cause home roofing problems.
 “Trim large tree branches that grow over and into your roof.
 Large branches can cause roof damage when heavy storms hit.”

 Fortunately, today’s energy-efficient windows are designed to keep homes warm in the winter and cool in the summer.
 Depending on how your home is oriented, however, certain windows can take a beating from direct sunlight.